joelparkerhenderson/outputs-vs-outcomes/README.md

   * Typically not immediate; when you complete a process, you measure the outcome over time.

-  * Measurement tends to be in terms of: efficacy, efficiency, effectiveness.

-  * Measurement example: customer satisfaction score changes over time.

 ## Why does it matter?